danielle707/StockX-Predictive-Modeling/readme.md

 - **Step 3** Explore anomaly points

 **Style** The top three styles that saw extreme resale prices are Air Jordan, Presto, and Blazer.
-Note that these are all nike sneakers.
-Among the top three, Air Jordan saw the highest price premium of over 2000%.
-Yeezy sneakers is at the fourth place.
+Note that these are all Nike sneakers.
+Among them, Air Jordan saw the highest price premium of over 2000%.
+Yeezy sneakers followed at the fourth place.

 **Color** White is the dominating color feature.
 There are two hypothesis on why its resale prices are high: